Update on the subordinated debt market: overview of events since Santander episode

 However, the current low interest rate environment carries its fair share of risks for the banking sector, and the main question in the sector for the years ahead is set to be banks’ profitability.
 Against this backdrop, the portfolio management team will focus on issuers that can find ways to tackle this situation by developing diversifying businesses for example, or taking consolidation measures or even adopting digital transformation and/or cost-cutting policies.

-In our view, the still offers an attractive risk premium i.e. subordination, liquidity, extension – and this is particularly true of Coco AT1 bonds – if we take positions on financial and non-financial issuers with solid fundamentals and an investment grade credit rating.
+In our view, the asset class still offers an attractive risk premium i.e. subordination, liquidity, extension – and this is particularly true of Coco AT1 bonds – if we take positions on financial and non-financial issuers with solid fundamentals and an investment grade credit rating.